 4. Know who your competitors are.

-To be successful in your business, you must have a thorough grasp of your competitors’ market saturation, what it is they do differently from you, and their strengths, limitations, and market advantages.
+To be successful in your business, you must have a thorough grasp of your competitors’ market saturation.
+That is to say, you need to know what it is they do differently from you, including their strengths, limitations, and market advantages.
 While conducting your market analysis, begin by making a list of all of your major competitors, then go through the list while performing a SWOT analysis on each one of them.
+During this time, ask yourself some questions to get a better grasp or understanding of your analysis.
 What distinguishes that company from you?
 What makes a customer choose their company over yours?
-Put yourself in the shoes of the customer.
+In addition, try putting yourself in the shoes of the customer.

 5. Gather more information.